Last updated: May 4, 2026

 |---|---|---|

-| Greenville County | Greenville County says legal residence filings can be electronic or mailed, but its FAQ also says they must be hand-delivered or postmarked by January 15 and incomplete applications are not processed.
-The Homestead page routes cases through Real Property Services. | A good example of a county with a firm operational deadline. |
+| Greenville County | Greenville County says legal residence applications can be electronic or mailed, but they must be hand-delivered or postmarked by January 15.
+Incomplete applications are not processed. | A good example of a county with a firm operational deadline. |

-| Horry County | The county’s real property tax page sends primary-residence issues to the assessor at 843-915-5040 and Homestead to the auditor at 843-915-5051.
-Horry also published a May 31 legal residence reminder in 2025. | A good example of why you should check your own county’s current-year rule instead of using a statewide guess. |
+| Horry County | The Horry assessor reviews legal residence applications.
+Horry also published a May 31 legal residence reminder in 2025, so current-year notices should be checked each year. | A good example of why you should check your own county’s current-year rule instead of using a statewide guess. |

-| Richland County | Richland County says legal residence filings are typically due by the first penalty date and asks for strong proof such as SC ID, vehicle registration, and tax returns.
-Assessor: 803-576-2640.
-Homestead questions: 803-576-2610 or 803-576-2611. | A good example of a county with heavier document review. |
+| Richland County | Richland County says legal residence filings are typically due by the first penalty date and asks for strong proof such as South Carolina ID, vehicle registration, and tax returns.
+Assessor: 803-576-2640. | A good example of a county with heavier document review. |

 City warning: if your home is inside city limits, read the city part of the bill too.
 South Carolina law allows municipal homestead ordinances, but they are optional, not statewide.